18F/18f.gsa.gov/_join/open-positions/acquisition-product-manager-gs15.md

 ## Duties
 - Conceiving/recommending projects/studies to advance the state of the art in the specialty area; applying forward­ thinking design and development principles to product or services development, delivery and program management, such as lean startup, user­centered design, and agile development
 - Analyzing and scoping the technical and policy requirements needed to implement complex digital solutions
-- Assessing the state of digital services provided by the Federal Government, and working to align strategies and practice; conferring with key government/private officials and top experts in the field, representing the agency at technical symposia and/or conferences
+- Assessing the state of digital services provided by the federal government, and working to align strategies and practice; conferring with key government/private officials and top experts in the field, representing the agency at technical symposia and/or conferences
 - Developing authoritative papers/reports; developing and leading adoption of government­wide standards for digital services, leading to their adoption across citizen and business­facing government services
 - Demonstrating thought leadership and contributing best practices in a variety of technologies and principles
 - Contributing to a talent strategy that includes recruiting innovators and entrepreneurs to participate in solving complex and esoteric challenges

 ## Evaluations
 We will use a method called Category Rating to assess your application.